wp-plugins/wp-topbar/readme.txt

 == Changelog ==

+= 5.11 - 10/25/2013 =

+1. VALIDATED: 	Version 5.11 supports WordPress 3.7
+2. ADDED: 		New control option to check for Mobie devices using wp_is_mobile()
+3. FIXED:		Defect related to how the plugin handles upgrades to the next version

 = 5.10 - 10/20/2013 =

 1. ADDED: 	Three new custom HTML fields and Renamed CSS tab to 'CSS & HTML' tab.
 2. FIXED:	Minor defect fixes to the debug code

 = 5.06 - 09/25/2013 =